 - For those patients who prefer to know a follow-up is scheduled, we can plan a brief phone check-in, or a more substantial visit, several weeks or even months ahead of time.

-- If we communicate and agree that a housecall would be helpful, I can usually schedule one within one to two business days.
+- If we communicate and agree that a housecall would be helpful, I can usually schedule one within 5-7 business days.

 - Use the Patient Portal to access your medical information